Parallel Deep Neural Networks Have Zero Duality Gap: Proofs of main results for linear networks

 We can rewrite the dual problem as

 where the set $\Theta$ is defined as

 By writing $\theta=(\mfW_{1},\dots,\mfW_{L-2},\mfw_{L-1})$, the bi-dual problem, i.e., the dual problem of \eqref{dual:prl}, is given by

 Here $\boldsymbol{\mu}:\Sigma\to \mbR^K$ is a signed vector measure, where $\Sigma$ is a $\sigma$-field of subsets of $\Theta$ and $\|\boldsymbol{\mu}\|_\text{TV}$ is its total variation.
 The formulation in \eqref{dual_d:prl} has infinite width in each layer.
 According to Theorem \ref{thm:represent} in Appendix \ref{proof:thm:represent}, the measure $\boldsymbol{\mu}$ in the integral can be represented by finitely many Dirac delta functions.
-Therefore, there exists $m^*<\infty$ (more precisely, $m^*\leq n+1$) such that we can rewrite the problem \eqref{dual_d:prl} as
+Therefore, there exists a critical threshold of the number of branchs $m^*<KN+1$ such that we can rewrite the problem \eqref{dual_d:prl} as

 Here the variables are $\mfW_{l,j}$ for $l\in[L-2]$ and $j\in[m^*]$, $\mfW_{L-1}$ and $\mfW_{L}$.
 This is equivalent to \eqref{mnrm:p_prl_mod2}.
 As the strong duality holds for the problem \eqref{dual:prl} and \eqref{dual_d:prl}, the primal problem \eqref{mnrm:p_prl_mod2} is equivalent to the dual problem \eqref{dual:prl} as long as $m\geq m^*$.